bjorn-87/anax-weathermodule/README.md

 # Test
 Run command `make test` to check that the code validates.

-# To be able to use the module properly you have to enter 2 api-keys
+# To be able to use the module properly you have to add 2 api-keys

 ## Add api key from [ipstack](https://ipstack.com/)
 Create file `/config/api_ipstack.php` and copy the code below or rename the file `/config/api_ipstack_sample.php`.